-Element Name: ds:data-stream
+Element Na Element Name: ds:data-stream

-Element Definition A data stream.
-This element contains the links to all of the components that comprise this data stream.
+Element Definition

-Properties Properties
+Properties

-Name Type Count Property Definition
+Name Type Count Property Definition Property Definition

 id literal - ID 1 The identifier for the data stream.
 This identifier MUST be globally unique (see Section 3.1.3).

 use-case literal - token 1 The use case represented by the data stream.
 The value MUST be one of the following: CONFIGURATION, VULNERABILITY, INVENTORY, or OTHER.
 The value selected MUST indicate which type of content is being represented as defined in Section 5.
 The value "OTHER" is for content that does not correspond to a specific use case; this content MUST be valid according to the requirements defined in Sections 3 and 4. scap-version literal - token 1 The targeted SCAP version.
 The value MUST be 1.2, 1.1, or 1.0.
 The value MUST indicate which version of SCAP the content is conformant with.
 1.2 MUST be specified to be conformant with this version of SCAP. timestamp literal - dateTime 0-1 The date and time when this data stream was created. dictionaries element - ds:dictionaries 0-1 Links to dictionary components (see Table 4). checklists element - ds:checklists 0-1 Links to checklist components (see Table 5). checks element - ds:checks 1 Links to check components (see Table 6). extended- components element - ds:extended- components 0-1 Links to non-standard components (see Table 7).
 See Section 4.2 for information on processing this element.